dan-leo/masters/thesis/v8/4_results.md

 \pagestyle{fancy}
 \fancyfoot[CE,CO]{Page \thepage \hspace{1pt} of \pageref{LastPage}}

-# Objective

-Application developers and cellular service providers alike are interested in implementing NB-IoT (LTE Cat-NB) as an alternative to LoRaWAN, SigFox and other LPWANs.
-Application developers require network coverage, and cellular service providers require consumer and enterprise demand or reasonable motivation before rolling it out nationally.
-Although there is a great deal of theoretical analysis and simulations in research, the lack of empirical evidence may be contributing to the impasse of growth in the network technology.
-This thesis aims to bridge that divide.

-* what aspect is the plot trying to cover

-* what is it telling me on that topic
-* purpose
-* data in the plot saying / deduce / narrative / story
-* 4 sentences
-* 4 sentences when comparing nw, and tehn again ues
-*

 \newpage

 # Results {#results}

-This chapter visualizes and analyses the results from the dataset obtained in Chapter \ref{design}.
+This chapter visualizes and analyses the results from the datasets obtained in Chapter \ref{design}.

-## Latency and Timing
+## Latency and Delay

-This section handles measured and reported latencies and timings versus signal strength to see the effect of different attenuation zones and test types for multiple UE and MNOs.
+This section handles measured and reported latencies versus signal strength to see the effect of different attenuation zones and test types for multiple UE and MNOs.

 ### Measured latency